 • Elongated toilets may be more expensive to purchase than a round toilet.

-For more information and ideas on which toilet is right for your home, read our articles 6 Expert Tips for Buying a New Toilet and our Toilet Buying Guide.
+For more information and ideas on which toilet is right for your home, read our 6 Expert Tips for Buying a New Toilet and our Toilet Buying Guide.

 ADA Compliant Toilets